zonia3000/regi-fair/docs/index.md

 * English
 * Italian

-The complete source code can be found at https://github.com/zonia3000/regi-fair
+The complete source code can be found on [GitHub](https://github.com/zonia3000/regi-fair).

 ## User guide